MohamedAtta-AI/PatchDrop/README.md

      --penalty -10, -10, -20, -20
 ```

-## Visualizing Learned Policies on ImageNet and fMoW
-We show some of the learned policies below.
+## Visual example of learned policies from the paper

 **ImageNet**